 An inspirational blend of traditional and contemporary, selected in collaboration between the Minister and Music Director.
 Participants are volunteers and guest soloists.

-Sunday, October 20 – 9:45 & 11:15 am
+Sunday, March 31 – 9:45 & 11:15 am

-“Listening to the Ancestors” – Rev. Krista Taves
+A Rite of Spring – Rev. Krista Taves

 Each of us has worth and dignity, and that worth includes our gender and our sexuality.
 As Unitarian Universalists, we not only open our doors to people of all sexual orientations and gender identities, we value diversity of sexuality and gender and see it as a spiritual gift.
 We create inclusive religious communities and work for LGBTQ justice and equity as a core part of who we are.
 All of who you are is sacred.
 All of who you are is welcome.